change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-gitintro.md

 ---
-title: "Introducing the Shell"
+title: "Introducing to Version Control"
 published: true
-morea_id: experience-ssb-intro
+morea_id: experience-ssb-gitintro
 morea_type: experience
-morea_summary: "What is a command shell and why would I use one?"
+morea_summary: "What is a version control and why would I use one?"
 morea_sort_order: 2
 morea_labels:
-  - 5 min (Teaching)
+  - 15 min (Teaching)
 morea_enable_toc: true
 ---